-The Criminology Major is an interdisciplinary program designed to provide students with an understanding of the causes, social functions, societal reactions, nature and application of criminal law.
-Rather than a technical program which focuses on applied skills (e.g. vocational skills), our program will emphasize the justice component.
-This program will educate students in diverse theories exploring the many social dimensions of crime and effectiveness (and implications) of current criminal justice policies.
+The Criminology major is an interdisciplinary program designed to provide students with an understanding of the causes, social functions, nature and application of, and societal reaction to criminal law.
+Rather than a technical program which focuses on applied skills, our program emphasizes the justice component.